ejgdev/search-weather-react-redux/README.md

 If you want handle Google maps in Deployment, You need an Google map Api key and add to `.env` file.

-You need yo know, this key has a billing method to work.
+You need to know, this key has a billing method to work.